 CODING BOOKS FOR OLDER & MORE ADVANCED KIDS!

-Code Your Own Games!: 20 Games to Create with Scratch: With its easy-to-follow, illustrated step-by-step instructions, this book will teach you key concepts — like drawing shapes — so you can code your own games.
+With its easy-to-follow, illustrated step-by-step instructions, this book will teach you key concepts — like drawing shapes — so you can code your own games.
 By the end, any kid will be able to make 20 popular games, from Snake to Brick Bouncer.

 Computer Coding STEM Unit Study

-In addition to recommending coding books for kids, I’ve teamed up with some fellow bloggers to offer you homeschool and classroom computer coding study resources!
+In addition to recommending coding books for kids, I’ve teamed up with some fellow bloggers to offer you homeschool and classroom unit study resources about computer coding!
 These resources may contain affiliate links.